Endometriosis: Keyhole surgery

-Stages
+Staging

-There are three staging or classification systems commonly used.
-Fertility is assessed with the Endometriosis Fertility Index (EFI).
-Endometriosis can be classified as stage I–IV by the revised American Society of Reproductive Medicine (rASRM) staging system.
-The stages range from minimal (stage I) to severe (stage IV).
+Various staging or classification systems are commonly used.
+Endometriosis is most often staged with the revised American Society of Reproductive Medicine (rASRM) staging system. rASRM classifies endometriosis as stage I–IV, ranging from minimal (stage I) to severe (stage IV).
 The scale uses a point system that assesses lesions and adhesions during surgery.
-The ENZIAN system focuses more on deep endometriosis compared to rASRM.
-The rASRM and ENZIAN systems correlate poorly with how much pain women have.
+Stage I is characterised by a few small implants, stage II typically sees more deep implants, whereas stage III might see a smaller endometrioma and adhesions.
+Stage IV is characterised by dense adhesions, many deep implants, and larger endometriomas.
+The stages correlate poorly with infertility and pain.